ViciousSquid/Dosidicus/README.md

 * Headless training mode
 * Most AI is a black box: Dosidicus lets you see the mind forming - every neuron is visible, stimulatable, understandable.

+The squid serves as a digital pioneer in our quest to understand the mechanisms of thought and the evolution of autonomy in a synthetic world.

  Want the full conceptual philosophy behind Dosidicus? → Read the [Cognitive Sandbox Manifesto](https://github.com/ViciousSquid/Dosidicus/wiki/Cognitive-Sandbox-Manifesto-%7C-Artificial-Life-and-Transparent-Neural-Systems)

 --------------------------------------